kitswas/git-for-all/chapters/chapter4.md

+---
+title: Chapter 4
+description: Collaboration and working remotely with Git.
+---

 # Working remotely

 Now that you have a basic understanding of git, you are probably feeling like a shark in a fishbowl.